 The park is made up of colourful temples, shrines, pavilions and courts set in the side of Dashawan Mountain.
 A 22-meter statue of Guanyin, the Goddess of Mercy, is the park’s focal point—but somehow we missed it.

-Instead, we took our time wandering around the magnificent Zhuputan Temple.
+Instead, we took our time wandering around the magnificent Zhuputan Temple, surely the most impressive Keelung temple.
 On close inspection, the exterior of the temple isn’t in the best nick—but I really love the red and yellow colour palette and some of the design details.

 Apparently there’s a folk costume museum inside, but unfortunately the temple was closed for repairs on the day we visited.